-LGAS business comprises individual and group protection, general insurance productions, the businesses in France (LGF) and Netherlands (LGN) and Savings products.
+LGAS business comprises retail and group protection, general insurance products, the businesses in France and Netherlands and savings products.

 Protection business (retail and group)

 In addition, there are portfolios of Motor Insurance and Domestic Mortgage Indemnity Insurance (DMI) in run off.
 Since 1993, the DMI contract has included a maximum period of cover of ten years, and a cap on the maximum claim.
 For business accepted prior to 1993, cover is unlimited and lasts until the insured property is remortgaged or redeemed.
-During 2012 the Group also commenced the sale of pet insurance products.
+The group also sells pet insurance products.

 Legal & General France (LGF) and Legal & General Netherlands (LGN)

 In addition to protection products, LGF and LGN also write savings business.